micahThor/github.io-learning-journal-/index.md

 In order for one to be successful in a technical capacity, there must be an inate desire to learn.
 The growth mindset is a deliberate reframing of your thought processes to better adapt to new and often difficult systems.
 ##### 3 Personal Growth Mindset Reminders
 1. Preparation for obstacles
    - Learning can be a frustrating experience if you aren't prepared.
 Maintaing a clear mind, showing up on time, and having tools on-hand can increase my growth mindset
-2.
+2. Collaboration over brute force
+   - Teaming up on challenging problems can be both a learning and teaching moment.
+By engaging with colleagues instead of tackling issues alone, I can glean the important content while keeping my mind open to other's proficiencies.
 3.